 “We use a lot of LinkedIn Recruiter,” a tech recruiter told Jobscan.
 “That’s probably the main tool I use… I’m taking the hard skills that are listed in the job description and doing some sort of Boolean search with them.”

-Ensure that the most common skills and proficiencies for your field are present in the profile sections most important to LinkedIn search, such as the headline, summary, and work experience headings.
+Ensure that the most common skills and proficiencies for your field are present in the profile sections most important to LinkedIn search, such as the LinkedIn headline, LinkedIn summary, and work experience headings.
 Fill out your entire LinkedIn profile to show that you’re serious about your work and increase your chances of being contacted.

 If optimizing your LinkedIn profile is stressful or confusing – don’t worry.
 Jobscan’s LinkedIn Optimization tool generates an instant report of missing skills and other red flags that should be fixed to better attract recruiters in your specific field.